peterme.com

 Another angle makes things a little more apparent:

 Still don’t quite get it?
-How about this bird’s eye view, taken 3 years ago, from Kevin Fox’s “Berkeley Paths” photos:
+How about this bird’s eye view, taken 3 years ago, from Kevin Fox’s “Berkeley Paths” photos (gallery no longer on line):

 Look in the upper-middle-to-right-hand corner.
 See how there’s an asphalt path, heading from up-and-right to down-and-left, which is then continued by a dirt path, linking to the bend in the road??